Contact

 November 5 - 7, 2025 and November 19, 2025

 This year’s NOAHCON hosted by the National Organization for Arts in Health (NOAH) occurred in New York City.
 Over 400 attendees participated in pre-conference activities, curated plenaries, and presentation sessions.
 One of the keynotes was given by Ayanna Hudson, Chief Program Officer at Americans for the Arts, who mentioned the work in Los Angeles as an example of the power of local efforts.
 I presented a poster on “Advocating for Arts Participation as a Health Behavior in Public Health” showcasing the work we’ve been doing at CA for the Arts which you can access here.
-During one of the lunch breaks, I also appreciated the chance to connect with attendees from state and local arts agencies and learn about their best practices and the challenges they face.
+During one of the lunch breaks, I also appreciated the chance to connect with attendees from state and local arts agencies to learn about their best practices and the challenges they face.

 NOAH also offered a virtual day on November 19th that included concurrent sessions and workshops with over 100 registered attendees.
 One of the virtual sessions was presented by a team from AltaMed, one of the nation’s largest federally qualified health centers, who serve medically marginalized communities in Los Angeles and Orange counties.
 In their session on “Cultural Relevance in Art and Healing”, they explained how displaying culturally relevant artwork in their clinics help patients to feel seen and represented, while reinforcing the clinic as a safe and trusted environment.
-Learn more about NOAHCON at https://thenoah.org/noahcon-25/.

 Photo credit: AltaMed